 #1.
 Always have a backup battery supply for your cell phone.

-This is critical.
-This is the single-most important tip we can offer.
-If you read nothing else in this article about tips of traveling Central America, at least remember this tip.
+You will use this all of the time.
 A backup battery supply, also called a “power bank”, will absolutely come in handy.
 During both of my trips, I used them when I was on long bus rides in-between countries.
 If I didn’t have them, surely my phone would have died and I wouldn’t have been able to find my hostel or hotel.

 Some people might discuss how it’s “sad” that we’re so dependent on our phones.
 True.
 But it’s a reality, especially when traveling.
 Without your phone, you can’t lookup critical information in moments of desperation.